Skip to content

 • Frequent Test Runs: Automated tests can be run more frequently with less manpower.
 This is particularly useful in continuous integration/continuous delivery (CI/CD) pipelines, where frequent testing is essential to maintain code quality.
 Regression testing should be performed across multiple operating systems to identify any platform-specific issues and verify compatibility.

-Limitations of Automated Testing
+The Downsides of Automated Regression Testing

 • Initial Investment: Setting up automated testing frameworks and scripts requires an initial investment in time and resources.
 Developing and maintaining these scripts can be complex and may require specialized skills.
 Choosing the right automation tool is critical for effectively implementing automated regression testing within the development workflow.